dcohen-dalton/csx/_sources/assignments/3-projectile/projectile.rst.txt

 construct a **Particle** class.
 Try to be as thorough and thoughtful as possible when you make this class, because you will likely use it in the rest of your physics assignments.

+If you need to, refer to `Displaying Simulations using OSP <https://kjergens.github.io/csxdocs-build/display-osp/display-osp.html>`__

 When you make the **Particle** class, consider what variables might affect how a projectile moves in air.
 These variables should be the **fields** in the